zjy2050/HDCRL-ReID/README.md

-# HDCRL-ReID
+# HDCPD-ReID
 ![Python >=3.6](https://img.shields.io/badge/Python->=3.6-blue.svg)
 ![PyTorch >=1.6](https://img.shields.io/badge/PyTorch->=1.6-yellow.svg)

-# Hybrid Dynamic Contrastive and Regression Learning for Unsupervised Person Re-Identification (HDCRL)
+# Hybrid Dynamic Contrast and Probability Distillation for Unsupervised Person Re-Id (HDCPD)

-The *official* repository for *Hybrid Dynamic Contrastive and Regression Learning for Unsupervised Person Re-Identification*.
+The *official* repository for *Hybrid Dynamic Contrast and Probability Distillation for Unsupervised Person Re-Id*.
-`HDCRL` achieves state-of-the-art performances on both **unsupervised learning** tasks and **unsupervised domain adaptation** tasks for person re-ID.
+`HDCPD` achieves state-of-the-art performances on both **unsupervised learning** tasks and **unsupervised domain adaptation** tasks for person re-ID.
 For now, we could only release the test code and model already trained.
 We will gradually release our training code as the paper delivered.

 ## Prepare Datasets